selimslab/selimslab.github.io/_posts/psy/2020-5-6-emotion.md

  An example of this range of meanings is that the love of a mother differs from the love of a spouse, which differs from the love of food.
 Most commonly, love refers to a feeling of strong attraction and emotional attachment.

-"the unselfish loyal and benevolent concern for the good of another"
+“the unselfish, loyal, and benevolent concern for the good of another”